Teddy Bridgewater: Personal life

 Bridgewater grew up in Miami as the youngest of four children to a single mother.
 He is a Christian.
 Bridgewater graduated from the University of Louisville with a degree in Sports Administration after the 2013 college football season.
 His mother, Rose, is a breast cancer survivor.
-In 2014, soon after her son was drafted by the Vikings, Cadillac presented a pink Escalade to Rose when they learned that Bridgewater had wanted to get her one ever since he was in the third grade.
+In 2014, soon after Bridgewater was drafted by the Vikings, Cadillac presented a pink Escalade to Rose when they learned that he had wanted to get her one ever since he was in the third grade.